-Pregnancy rate depends on a number of factors, among them the age of the woman and the quality of semen.
-In average the pregnancy rate is similar to the treatment rates without MicroSort®.
+The pregnancy rate depends on a number of factors, among them the age of the woman and the quality of semen.
+On average, the pregnancy rate is similar to the treatment rates without MicroSort®.
 Your physician will be better qualified to give you a rate according to the treatment and your clinical case.
 Many patients become pregnant on the first attempt, but on average, it takes two to three attempts to achieve pregnancy with IUI.

 The information was collected from different collaborating fertility clinics where the IVF or ICSI procedures were performed.

 MicroSort® was first offered to couples in 1994, and there have been more than 1400 babies born.